neemzy/patchwork/README.md

 ### Front-end

 - [gulp](http://gulpjs.com/) : a task runner for asset processing and optimization, which allows for live compilation and reloading during development.
-Along with the libraries listed below, it makes use of [JSHint](http://jshint.com/) and image minification and font conversion utilities.
+Along with the libraries listed below, it makes use of [Autoprefixer](https://github.com/postcss/autoprefixer), [CSSO](https://bem.info/tools/optimizers/csso/), [JSHint](http://jshint.com/), [UglifyJS]() and image minification and font conversion utilities.

 - [LESS](http://lesscss.org/) : a CSS preprocessor.